Sunday, 9 April 2023

 - Apr 22 1949: Morrie (otherwise known as "the mighty man") won the trophy for the highest batting average, seemingly on a technicality, but I'm sure mighty man was deeply proud.

-- Maurice had married Olwyn Edwards sometime in his early 20s, but sadly she passed away in 1952, when Maurice was only 26 years old.
+• Maurice married Olwyn Edwards in 1951, but sadly she passed away in 1952, when Maurice was only 26 years old.

-- By 1968, Maurice, aged 43, had returned to live in Bowen at his old family home on Dalrymple Street, with his mother and father.
+• By 1968, Maurice, aged 43, had returned to live in Bowen at his old family home on Dalrymple Street, with his mother and father.
+He was working as a "railway night officer" at this time.

-- The 1980 Electoral Roll shows that Maurice, aged 55, was still living at the home on Dalrymple Street in Bowen, but by now both his mother and father had passed away.
+• The 1980 Electoral Roll shows that Maurice, aged 55, was still living at the home on Dalrymple Street in Bowen, but by now both his mother and father had passed away.
+His occupation was listed as: Railway Officer.
+He was working at the Bowen Goods Shed at this time.

 No comments: